mazebeamtech/SwiftClicker/README.md

 # SwiftClicker

-A modern, lightweight, and free autoclicker for macOS.
+Finally, a modern, lightweight, and free autoclicker for macOS.
 Built in Swift with a focus on speed, simplicity, and great design.

+## Requirements

+- macOS 14 Sonoma or later

+## Installation

+*Coming soon.*